venkyg88/wdpr-validators-android/README.md

 -----

-## isCreditCard(String creditCardNumber)
+## isCreditCard(String creditCardNumber, String creditCardType)

-Predicate to determine whether input value contain valid Credit Card or not.
+Predicate method to determine whether or not an input value contains a valid Credit Card number.

 **Params**
 - creditCardNumber `String`